balsimpson/alexa-radio/README.md

-#### Update:
+## Update:
-For a lot of reasons, this deployment was giving a lot of errors when validating.
-Spent a lot of time bug killing and now everything works including publishing.
+>  For a lot of reasons, this deployment was giving a lot of errors when validating.
+Spent a lot of time bug killing and now everything should work including publishing.

+> Updated CancelIntent

-TODO: Alexa Responses customisation through the web page to be implemented.
+> TODO: Alexa Responses customisation through the web page to be implemented.

 # Create an Alexa Radio Skill in 5 Minutes